mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 It's true that I can't control how the new owner runs their business, but I think it's possible to screen out risky buyers.
 For example, if I was approached by a company like Idera, I'd notice that they have a history of buying companies and [laying off their staff](https://news.ycombinator.com/item?id=19218036), so I'd have a good guess about their plans for TinyPilot.

 I looked for buyers whose vision for the company aligned with mine, but I also recognized that my influence over the company ended on closing day.
+And I feel like that worked.
+The new owner runs the business his own way, but his approach matches what we discussed about his vision for the company.

 ### Revised the broker agreement so that the broker gets paid when I get paid